top of page

 The letter tells Timothy to be alert for false teachers or anyone teaching something that doesn't agree with what Paul has entrusted to Timothy.
 False teachers think they will gain money from godliness, but true gain comes from godliness and contentment.
 Those who want to get rich fall into temptation.
 The love of money is the root of all kinds of evil and some have turned away from the faith because making money has become their goal (1 Timothy 6:3-10).
 Tell the wealthy not to put their hope in their earthly riches but to hope in God who provides everything.
 Tell them instead to be rich in good works and generous with others.
 This mirrors James in telling us to show our faith through our actions (James 2:17).
 It also echoes Jesus in telling them to build up treasure in heaven (1 Timothy 6:17-19).

-The writer warns about people who are conceited and obsessed with debates, creating jealousy, conflict, and verbal abuse.
 Timothy is to avoid godless discussions and false teachings, which can lead people away from the faith.
 Timothy is to run away from such things and instead run towards righteousness, faithfulness, and holiness.
 Timothy is reminded of his confession of faith in front of many witnesses to motivate him to obey what he has been taught (1 Timothy 6:11-16).
-The writer tells Timothy to protect the teachings that have been handed to him in trust and turn away from ideas that are falsely called knowledge (1 Timothy 6:20-21).
+The writer tells Timothy to protect the teachings that have been handed to him in and turn away from ideas that are falsely called knowledge (1 Timothy 6:20-21).

 Conclusion